Floydlang/floyd/docs/floyd_speak.md

 # PROTOCOL DATA TYPE

 TODO 1.0

+This defines a set of functions that serveral clients can implement differently.
+This introduced polymorphim into Floyd.
+Equivalent to inteface classes in other languages.

 Protocol member functions can be tagged "impure" which allows it to be implemented so it saves or uses state, modifies the world.
 There is no way to do these things in the implementation of pure protocol function memembers.